hilton/hilton.github.com/blog/_posts/2024-10-29-reaction-emoji.md

 ## Emotional reactions

 Emoji, in the original [emoticon](https://en.wikipedia.org/wiki/Emoticon) sense of _emotion icon_,
-add an emotional layer to online communication that adds a little real human contact.
+add an emotional layer to online communication.

-You save time writing when you can use emoji when you want to express emotion, which otherwise risks requiring a lot of text.
+You save time writing when you can use emoji when you want to express emotion, which otherwise requires difficult writing.
-If you don’t write novels, you probably can’t write emotion successfully anyway, and shouldn’t try.
+And unless you write novels, you probably can’t write emotion well, and shouldn’t try.

-Emoji lower the stakes for misinterpretation by communicating a more limited emotional vocabulary that a team can use consistently.
+Emoji lower the stakes for misinterpretation by limiting a team’s emotional vocabulary.
-Ironically, for people who grew up with a limited ability to express or recognise different emotions, this emoji vocabulary may create opportunity for richer emotional communication, not less.
+Ironically, people who grew up with a limited ability to express or recognise emotions, this emoji vocabulary may help them achieve richer emotional communication, not less.

-However, beyond a separation into broad categories - such as _more_ or _less positive_ -
+We can separate reaction emoji into broad categories - such as _more_ or _less positive_:
-groups of people use and interpret these emoji differently.

 * positive reactions - 😀 😅 😬 😂 😭 😍
 * less positive reactions - 😶 😮 😢 😔 🥺 😱 🤮

+But more specific interpretations belong to smaller groups of people.
 Teams who work together online, and especially remote, can use this as an opportunity to build a shared emotional vocabulary.
-Circumstances that make this vocabulary semi-private also make it feel safer to use.

 ## Emoji dialects